Joel-Milla/Airline_Analysis/README.md

 # Airline Analysis Project

-This project is part of a data science course focused on using techniques to visualize, analyze and make inferences from data.
+This project is focused on using techniques to visualize, analyze and make inferences from data, applying learnings from a data science course.
 The purpose of this project is to clean and visualize data to derive insights from a database that contains information about flights.

 ## Features